 It should be so compelling that when your ideal customer comes across it they simply cannot resist.
 It’s an absolute “no-brainer”

 Not be a sales promotion

-How do I create an offer?
+How to create an irresistible offer?

-For clarification before we move on; a business consultant supports businesses through the planning, implementation and education phases.
+A business consultant supports businesses through the planning, implementation and education phases.
 They work directly with business owners to develop a business plan, identify marketing needs and grow the necessary skills for independent ownership.

 Fiona is looking for new clients and needs to build an offer based on her prospects' big problem.